24mins: Ramage made an awful clearance

 box caused all sorts of problems and Moore's hurried, low clearance

-ricocheted off Lee Bowyer giving Given no chance.
+ricocheted off Lee Bowyer giving his own goalkeeper Shay Given no chance.

 1-2